dolaver/calsagos/README.md

 ## Updates

 LAGASU module and test.py were updated by D. E. Olave-Rojas on May 22, 2023 to include the correction of the label of substructures directly in this function
+UTILS, LAGASU and test.py were updated by D. E. Olave-Rojas on June 02, 2023 to improve the correction of the label of substructures

 ## Example Usage